 Key Points / Important Facts

-- The rule applies to both riders and passengers.
+- The law applies to riders of all ages—no exceptions.

 Legal Provision or Section

-This provision of Georgia law requires every person operating or riding on a motorcycle to wear protective headgear that complies with standards set by the state.
-The law also requires eye protection if the motorcycle does not have a windshield.
+This law states that no person shall operate or ride on a motorcycle unless they are wearing protective headgear that complies with standards set by the state.
+It also requires eye protection unless the motorcycle has a proper windshield.

 Conclusion